 The timestamp-based snapshots allow reading data in a consistent manner by using a user-specified timestamp rather than the usual MVCC snapshot.
-You can use this to access data on different PGD nodes at a common point in time.
-For example, you can use this as a way to compare data on multiple nodes for data-quality checking.
+You can use this feature to access data on different PGD nodes at a common point in time.
+For example, you can compare data on multiple nodes for data-quality checking.

 This feature doesn't currently work with write transactions.

 Enable the use of timestamp-based snapshots using the

 parameter.
 This parameter accepts either a timestamp value or

 a special value,